is3012/The-Augmenteers/README.md

 Validation set: used to tune model hyperparameters (e.g., regularization parameter) and choose between models during training Test set: used to compare different models and report the model's final accuracy In general, we can pick random subset of rows to create train/validation/test set in a distribution of 60-20-20 rule.
 However, when working with time-series data, it's better to split the dataset based on time, so the model was trained using the data in the past, and evaluated using the data in the future.
+# 3. Identify Input and Target Columns
+Often, not all the columns in the dataset are useful for training a model.
+We will ignore the following columns:

+year: this is not relevant as we are predicting the suicide risk of a particular person in the future suicides_no, population: contains redundant information as suicides/100k pop suicides/100k pop: contains redundant information as suicide_risk gdp_for_year ($): contains redundant information as gdp_per_capita ($)
+generation: contains redundant information as age.
+Each generation is corresponding to a specific age group under age.